Kgroll/easy-track/README.md

   ## Descripition

-  This project allows you to
+  This project allows you to view and manage the departments, roles, and employees in a company in order to organize and plan a business

   ## Installation